 - International Marian Research Institute Assistantship

 Each of these opportunities utilizes a separate application form and process.
-Department of Religious Studies and Campus Ministry application forms are due no later than February 1.
+Department of Religious Studies and Campus Ministry application forms are due no later than February 1 each year.

 Opportunities are regularly available in both the Department of Religious Studies and Campus Ministry.
 Opportunities with the IPI and the IMRI are occasionally available, and you should contact those offices to inquire and apply.

 Graduate students in any program may apply for a variety of assistantship opportunities across many departments within the Division of Student Development.
 Available opportunities include placements in Housing and Residence Life, Community Wellness Services, the Center for Student Involvement, Greek Life, Sexual Violence Prevention Education, Campus Recreation, New Student Programs, the Office of Multicultural Affairs, and through campus partners in Career Services.